 Outsourcing the sales for their small business might seem like a scary idea for many business owners.
 After all, the sales team is typically the first point of contact for most business customers, and how can a business owner really know what's going on if the sales team isn't under their roof?
 Without a doubt there are some major concerns that business owners should consider before outsourcing their sales, however, there are also some incredible advantages.
 Let's look closer as some of these advantages:

 - Scaling up is much easier.
 With outsourced sales, turning up the dial is much easier than if the business relies solely on an internal sales team.

 - Scaling down is much easier.
 Just as it is easier to ramp up with outsourced sales, cutting back is also much easier.
 No need to layoff employees, a business owner simply needs to modify the agreement with the outsourced company.

 - Outsourced companies should already have successful sales system's in place.
 If a small business owner doesn't have experience in sales, putting together a sales system can present a major challenge.

-- Managing an outsourced sales staff is much easier.
+- Managing an outsourced sales staff is much easier, especially when the outsourced company uses a product like Astea's service dispatch software.
 Managing a sales team takes a lot of time and energy.
 Most small business owners don't have a lot of spare time.
 With an outsourced sales team, business owners can focus on and manage results rather than the individual sales people.

 - Business owners can try it out, before making a long term commitment.
 It can be difficult to hire someone, give them a shot, and then lay them off if things don' t work out.
 Beyond the emotional part of laying someone off, there are legal issues to consider, along with loss of major investment capital (training, signing bonuses, benefits, etc.).